medovina/llm4code-2024-recodex/README.md

+(This .zip file contains an anonymized version of our code/data repository.
+In all data and code here, we have the placeholder "AnonSys" in place of our system name and "AnonLang" in place of a certain language, just like in the paper.)

 # Tackling Students' Coding Assignments with LLMs

-This repository contains code and data used in producing the paper "Tackling Students' Coding Assignments with LLMs" by Adam Dingle and Martin Kruliš.
+This repository contains code and data used in producing the paper "Tackling Students' Coding Assignments with LLMs" by (anonymous authors).
 It is organized as follows:

 * Top-level directory: Python code used for running evaluations.
 * examples/ :  Example programs for few-shot prompting as described in section 3.4 of the paper.